Attorneys For People Harmed By Medical Negligence

 Did the defendant’s health care provider owe a duty to the plaintiff patient?
 This element is usually not difficult to prove as it arises naturally as a result of the physician/patient relationship.
 How is duty defined?
 Duty means the duty to act within the “standard of care,” or, the level of skill, care, and treatment which is recognized as reasonable and appropriate by other reasonably prudent physicians in similar practice areas.

 Breach means that the health care provider breached the duty described above that he or she owed to the patient, and deviated from the standard of care set forth above.
-Proving a breach in the standard of care also, in most all instances, requires expert testimony.
+Proving a breach in the standard of care also, in most cases, requires expert testimony.

 Damages mean that, as a result of all of the doctor’s decisions above, the plaintiff actually suffered some harm.
 Many times, damages as a result of the doctor’s decisions are easy to ascertain as they are readily apparent.
 Other times, they can take years to manifest and may be more difficult to prove.